tewhey-lab/MPRASuite/README.md

 ## MPRASuite: MPRA Data Analysis Pipeline:

 The **MPRAsuite** MPRAsuite comprises three meticulously developed pipelines designed to facilitate the analysis of Massively Parallel Reporter Assays (MPRAs) namely [MPRAmatch](./MPRAmatch), [MPRAcount](./MPRAcount), [MPRAmodel](./MPRAmodel).
 These pipelines are employed in conjunction with various stages of the MPRA workflow depending on the specific objectives of the library.
-The development of the MPRAsuite involved leveraging the framework established by [Tewhey et al.,(2016)](https://www.cell.com/fulltext/S0092-8674(16)30421-4) and generalizing the procedural steps to enable the execution of data analysis on any given MPRA library with minimal input requirements.
+The development of the MPRAsuite involved leveraging the framework established by [Tewhey et al.,(2016)](https://www.cell.com/fulltext/S0092-8674(16)30421-4) and [Siraj et al.,(2024)](https://pubmed.ncbi.nlm.nih.gov/38766054/) and generalizing the procedural steps to enable the execution of data analysis on any given MPRA library with minimal input requirements.

 ### Please see the below links associated to each of the three pipelines for detail documentation/Readme: